italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 Wallet Instance Attestation
 +++++++++++++++++++++++++++++++

-As defined in `ARF <https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework>`_, the Wallet Solution is the product made available by the Wallet Provider to allows users to keep their digital credentials.
-The Wallet Instance is an instance of the Wallet Solution, which contains a specific user’s credentials securely and uniquely.

-Inside a **wallet solution** and, especially with regards to the **wallet instance**, it is essential to ensure the **authenticity, integrity, security, and trust** in the use of the latter both by the user and the services connected to it, such as the
-**PID Provider** or one **relying party**.
+Inside a **wallet solution** and, especially with regards to the **wallet instance**, it is essential to ensure the **authenticity, integrity, security, privacy and trust** in the use of the latter both by the user and the services connected to it, such as the **PID Provider** or one **relying party**.